shivannis/xandr-docs-public/xandr-docs/invest/guaranteed-outcomes-auction-mechanics.md

 ## Ad call

 When an ad call is received, the Exchange first predicts the likelihood that the impression will yield the desired outcome.
 If a prediction cannot be determined, the impression is ineligible for outcome-based bids.
 There may be other reasons outcome-based bids aren't supported.
 For example, monitoring may indicate that the prediction for the given placement is inaccurate, which may lead the placement to be marked ineligible.
 In addition, outcome-based bids are not accepted when clearing directly with the seller.
-For more information on pre-bid outcome predictions, see Outcome Prediction.
+For more information on pre-bid outcome predictions, see the **Auction Outcome Prediction** section in [Understanding Payment Conversion Rates](./understanding-payment-conversion-rates.md).

 If an outcome prediction is available, and all other eligibility checks pass, then the Exchange will calculate an outcome-based bid-to-CPM conversion rate.
 This rate is calculated by multiplying the outcome prediction by a market-making fee.
-For more information on the conversion rate, see the sections on Understanding Payment Conversion Rates and the Market Making Fee.
+For more information on the conversion rate, see the **Market-Making Fee** section in [Understanding Payment Conversion Rates](./understanding-payment-conversion-rates.md).

 ## Bid request